meilisearch/devrel/devrel.md

-# Developer Relations at MeiliSearch
+# Developer Relations at Meilisearch
-You can find some information about how we do Developer Relations at MeiliSearch: the foundation of devrel (3Cs), our lean startup approach and the list of activities we do.
+You can find some information about how we do Developer Relations at Meilisearch: the foundation of devrel (3Cs), our lean startup approach and the list of activities we do.

 ## Table of Contents
 - [The 3Cs](#the-3cs)